habib256/algo-chaos/README.md

 # algo-chaos

-Playing with Python, Chaos, matplotlib and numpy
+Playing with Python, Chaos, matplotlib and numpy for IREM